kigster/back-seat-driver/README.md

 The default for this value is 7.

-Future version of the library may offer each adapter to offer a custom way of computing turn delay and speed, in case where linear relationship may not be appropriate.
+Future version of the library may allow each adapter to offer a custom way of computing turn delay and speed, if a linear relationship is not appropriate (for example smaller terms take longer to complete, while larger turns are faster).

 #### Debugging